AinfinitedZ/233-4/log.md

 Finish and fix testing kMostCommonCollocs.
 Implement by create another wordStat object by a private constructor that accept List<> as input parameter.
 That allow one to divide the original wordList to part of the List and easily convert them into word freqency.

+4.5 10:11

+finish test of tokenizer for constructor(String[] line).

+4.5 10:43

+Finish test of word stat test.
+Instead of direct use sample text, I rewrite the constructor to build the test unit.